001lilou/MusicRoom-Api/README.md

 kroom-graphql-api Developped by Cyrill Epalle https://github.com/cepalle/kroom-graphql-api

-GraphQL server written with akka-http, circe and sangria.
+<a href="https://graphql.org" rel="nofollow">GraphQL</a> server written with akka-http, circe and sangria.

 After starting the server with